EdDataScienceEES/tutorial-RachelBrown03/index.md

 - Drawing 1000 samples (`n_samples`), each with 30 observations (`sample_size`).
 - The `replace = TRUE` argument means we allow **sampling with replacement**, so the same observation could appear in multiple samples.

-## Visualizing the Sampling Distribution
+## Visualising the Sampling Distribution
 {: #Histogram}

-After generating the sample means, we can visualize the **sampling distribution** (i.e., the distribution of the sample means).
+After generating the sample means, we can visualise the **sampling distribution** (i.e., the distribution of the sample means).
 The Central Limit Theorem tells us that as the sample size increases, the sampling distribution will tend to become more **normal**, even if the original data is not normally distributed.

 ```r
 # Plot the distribution of sample means